gianni-rosato/bdr-ssimu2/README.md

 The script generates:
 - Images of the BD-Rate curves in your desired format (one for average scores, one for harmonic mean scores)
-- A JSON file containing detailed results
+- JSON files containing encoding commands & metrics output

 ## Contributing